yuvalBerghaus/Tasks_React/README.md

 ## Key Features:

-- **Intuitive Task Management:** Easily create, update, and delete tasks with a user-friendly interface.
+- **Intuitive Task Management:** Easily create, update (by clicking on each task item - title or description will allow u to update), and delete tasks with a user-friendly interface.
 - **Sorting and Filtering:** Organize your tasks by various criteria and customize the view according to your preferences.

 ## How to Get Started: